 10 memberships available at the door nightly

 Thanks for your overwhelming interest!
-Due to the high demand for Palizzi Memberships, the society has ceased all membership activities until further notice.
+Due to the high demand for Palizzi Memberships, the society has ceased all membership activities, via our website, until further notice.
 Stay tuned...
 We will keep you posted and hope to open up more memberships very soon.